Involving young people helps drive the quality, relevance and impact of NCB research.

 The YRAs work with on a wide range of different projects covering a range of topics.
 For example:

-In 2017, the YRAs translated complex research findings into an accessible animation exploring what data tells us about young people making the transition to adult health services.
+The YRAs translated complex research findings into an accessible animation exploring what data tells us about young people making the transition to adult health services.

-In 2016, they were involved in projects about NHS services for children and young people with diabetes and new research studies about counselling in schools and admissions of young people to hospital following an injury related to violence, self-harm, alcohol or drug use.
+They were involved in projects about NHS services for children and young people with diabetes and new research studies about counselling in schools and admissions of young people to hospital following an injury related to violence, self-harm, alcohol or drug use.